msGenDev/pys3file/README.md

     RECIPIENT="Bob Loblaw"

-where _BUCKET_ is the S3 bucket that holds the file of interest, _KEY_ is the key under which the file of interest is held in the S3 bucket, and _RECIPIENT_ is the GnuPG recipient, used to select the GnuPG key with which to encrypt and decrypt the file of interest.
+where _BUCKET_ is the S3 bucket that holds the file of interest, _KEY_ is the key under which the file of interest is held in the S3 bucket, and _RECIPIENT_ is the GnuPG recipient.
+The recipient is used to select from your GnuPG keyring the public key with which to encrypt the file of interest.

 Run am.sh with no arguments:

     am.sh

 This results in the encrypted file being fetched from S3, decrypted with GnuPG, opened in vi and potentially modified, followed by re-encrypting the edited file and putting back to S3.
 All temporary files are named on the fly using _mktemp_ and are removed after the session using _rm -P ..._, where _-P_ overwrites the file data before the file is unlinked.
 During encryption and decryption, GnuPG will prompt you for your passphrase when it needs it.